NuttaneeKnight/ServiceNow/servicePortal.md

 - A number of useful options

 # Navigate to All navigation and typr "Service Portal Configuration" to access the editor.

+# Page Editor
+- Useful for
+    - Modifying instances
+    - Modifying containers, rows, column
+    - Viewing the layout of a page